 Highlights of the festival include sessions on journalism practice by Sir Mark Tully and senior media person Bijay Kumar Pandey; Leela Lekhan by Indra Bahadur Rai as well as a session on films based on novels.
-Young writers Rajan Mukarung, Yug Pathak, Manu Manjil and Manisha Gauchan will also appear in the event.
+Young writers Rajan Mukarung, Yug Pathak, Manu Manjil and Manisha Gauchan appeared in the event.

 The festival was organised to coincide with Nepal Tourism Year, with an objective to “put Nepal firmly on the international literary map”.